 - Mercantile occupancies if the total floor area does not exceed 35,000 square feet and whose sales do not exceed \$6 million;

 - Personal property in an office with less than 35,000 square feet per building;

 - Service and processing risks as long as no more than 25% of gross sales come from off-premises operations including:

 - Bakeries

 - Barber and beauty shops

 - Dental laboratories

 - Dry cleaning and laundry stores

 - Engraving and photoengraving

 - Funeral homes

 - Mailing or addressing

-- o Photocopying, printing, and lithographing
+- Photocopying, printing, and lithographing

 - Photography

 - Shoe repair shops

-- Tailoring
+- \circ Tailoring

 - Taxidermy

-- o Television and appliance installation and service
+- Television and appliance installation and service

 - Watch, clock, and jewelry repair

 - Contractors such as carpentry, residential construction, drywall installation, landscape gardening, etc. as long as annual payroll does not exceed \$300,000

 - Restaurants

-- Limited Cooking Restaurants (cafés, coffee shops, pizzerias)
+- o Limited Cooking Restaurants (cafés, coffee shops, pizzerias)

-- No more than 7,500 square feet and a seating capacity of no more than 75 people.
+No more than 7,500 square feet and a seating capacity of no more than 75 people.
 Alcohol can be beer or wine only and those sales cannot be more than 25% of total gross sales.

-- Fast Food Restaurant (McDonalds, Wendy's, etc.)
+• Fast Food Restaurant (McDonalds, Wendy's, etc.)

-- No more than 7,500 square feet and a seating capacity of no more than 150 people.
+No more than 7,500 square feet and a seating capacity of no more than 150 people.
 Alcohol can be beer or wine only and those sales cannot be more than 25% of total gross sales.

-- Casual Dining Restaurants

-- No more than 7,500 square feet and a seating capacity of no more than 150 people.
-Alcohol can be beer, wine and liquor but those sales cannot be more than 50% of total gross sales.

-- Fine Dining Restaurants

-- No more than 7,500 square feet and a seating capacity of no more than 150 people.
-Alcohol can be beer, wine and liquor but those sales cannot be more than 75% of total gross sales.